You need: a pattern, your wool, pins, scissors, tape measure

 You will be sewing in this direction, from A to B.

-seam, I heartily recommend you stitch just the foot at
+the seam, I heartily recommend you stitch just the foot at

 Start at the toes again and work towards the ankle.

 and stitch it down.
 This takes ages, but remember that these

 seams are going to be under your feet and that you will be

 There's a closer picture underneath.

-sense, it's because it's so much easier to demonstrate in person than it
+sense, it's because it's so much easier to demonstrate in

-doing when I'm stitching it down.
+I'm doing when I'm stitching it down.
 This is the same kind

 of stitch as hemming.
 The stitches are closer together because

 wool frays easily.
 Scroll down and come back and see if this